On this page we want to show you what a modern Apache Isis application looks like.

-The (non-ASF) Incode Platform also provides a module for managing application and user settings.
+The Isis Addons also provides a module for managing application and user settings (non ASF).
 Most apps (the todoapp example included) won’t expose these services directly, but will usually wrap them in their own app-specific settings service that trivially delegates to the settings module’s services:

-One significant feature of the (non-ASF) Incode Platform's security module is the ability to associate users and objects with a "tenancy".
+Of the various Isis Addons, the security module has the most features.
+One significant feature is the ability to associate users and objects with a "tenancy".
 The todoapp uses this feature so that different users' list of todo items are kept separate from one another.
 A user with administrator is able to switch their own "tenancy" to the tenancy of some other user, in order to access the objects in that tenancy:

-For more details, see the (non-ASF) Incode Platform's security module README.
+For more details, see the security module README.

-Most of the (non-ASF) Incode Platform's security module’s services are on the security menu, which would normally be provided only to administrators.
+Most of the security module's services are on the security module, which would normally be provided only to administrators.
 Kept separate is the "me" action: